Study Finds New Mothers Particularly Susceptible to Distracted Driving

 - Before leaving home, eliminate potential distractions in the car.
 Check the radio, remove items from the dashboard, clean visor clips of papers and so forth.

 Let Us Put Our Attorneys’ 100+ Years of Experience to Work for You!

-If you have been seriously injured in an accident that was caused by a distracted driver, our experienced injury team may be able to help.
+If you have been seriously injured in an accident that was caused by a distracted driver, our experienced injury law firm near you may be able to help.

 Call Abrahamson & Uiterwyk now at 1-800-538-4878 for more information and a free case evaluation.